 When it comes to the Internet and your website, the thought of individuals with sight disabilities should come to mind.
 There are many other disabilities, however, that can make using the Internet difficult for individuals.

 There are guidelines set by the Americans with Disabilities Act (ADA) that help website developers understand what elements may be difficult for those with disabilities.
 By following their guidelines, a website can be ADA compliant.
+Click here to read our blog that discusses ADA Compliance in depth.

 Being ADA compliant isn't the only reason you want your website to be easily accessible to those with disabilities.
 You want as many people as possible to be able to enjoy what you have to say and have access to what you have to offer.
 Knowing how certain disabilities affect the user experience for these individuals can help you make better choices and ensure your website is accessible to the greatest number of people.